pdb_extract

 What to do with the OneDep deposition readiness report?

-The checks are performed to review whther the output model coordinates file has complete mandatory metadata for a OneDep PDB deposition, and whether the metadata comply with the PDB mmCIF dictionary.
-Incomplete or improper metadata are reported under each checking, which may be corrected by re-running pdb_extract with updated information in the model coordinates file, the template, the log files, or the web form.
-Or you can choose to not to do anything and make corrections at the OneDep deposition user interface.
+The checks are performed to review whether the output model coordinates file has complete mandatory metadata for a OneDep PDB deposition, and whether the metadata comply with the PDB mmCIF dictionary.
+Incomplete or improper metadata are reported under each check, which may be corrected by re-running pdb_extract with updated information in the model coordinates file, the metadata file, the log files, or the web form.
+Or you can choose to not do anything and make corrections at the OneDep deposition user interface.

 How to provide polymer sequences and their source information?

-You can provide polymer sequences either in the common metadata file, or the webform at the 2nd page of a pdb_extract run, or choose to provide the sequence and source information directly at the OneDep deposition user interface.
+You can provide polymer sequences either in the common metadata file (via the Step 1 editor), or in the sequence webform at the bottom of Step 3, or choose to provide the sequence and source information directly at the OneDep deposition user interface.

 What is the difference between modeled sequence and sample sequence?

 Modeled sequence includes the residues with atomic coordinates.
-Sample sequence is the complete sequence of all residues used in the experiment including expression tags,linkers, mutations, and unobserved residues due to disorder, i.e. a sample sequence include both the modeled sequence as well as unmodeled sequence in the gaps or termini.
+Sample sequence is the complete sequence of all residues used in the experiment including expression tags, linkers, mutations, and unobserved residues due to disorder, i.e. a sample sequence includes both the modeled sequence as well as unmodeled sequence in the gaps or termini.

 How to record non-standard residues in the sequence?